hmrc/home-office-immigration-status-proxy/README.md

 Backend proxy API to connect the Check Immigration Status web service which checks a customer's immigration status and rights to public funds to a Home Office API.

+## Note on terminology
+The Machine Readable Zone (MRZ) is a standardized section located at the bottom of a passport's identity page, designed for machine reading using Optical Character Recognition (OCR) technology.
+The MRZ contains essential personal information about the passport holder in a compressed, predefined format

 ## Endpoints

 | Method | Endpoint                           | Note                                                                               |